The Little Lake County Gives Back program is a community outreach effort to connect not-for-profit organizations with our readers.

-Since their main focus at PFP is therapy for the rider, they are careful to select horses that can work well with their riders.
-Diane has specific horses for specific needs and always makes sure her horses and riders are carefully matched together for optimal therapeutic success.
-Diane’s love for horses was evident as she led me on a tour, and was able to tell me a little bit about each horse’s personality.
+Since their main focus at PFP is therapy for the rider, they must select horses that can work well with their riders.
+Diane has specific horses for specific needs and always makes sure her horses and riders are carefully matched for optimal therapeutic success.
+Diane’s love for horses was evident as she led me on tour and was able to tell me a little bit about each horse’s personality.

-Working together with the horses, volunteers are also a very large part in the success rate of the riders.
+Working together with the horses, volunteers are also a huge part of the success rate of the riders.
 PFP has 125 volunteers working a minimum of two hours a week to help Partners for Progress be one of the best therapeutic riding facilities.
-Interested parties can begin volunteering at PFP at the age of 12 and then go through a very important training.
-Volunteers can do a variety of jobs from assisting riders in the arena, caring for horses, helping with office/clerical work, training horses, and event planning.
+Interested parties can begin volunteering at PFP at the age of 12 and then go through very important training.
+Volunteers can do various jobs, from assisting riders in the arena, caring for horses, helping with office and clerical work, training horses, and event planning.
 Besides volunteers, there are many paid employees as well, all working together to make the facility extremely successful and desirable for people searching for therapeutic riding options.

 My daughter… who just began independent walking at fourteen years old, has been riding at P4Progress since she was two years old.
 This intervention has made all the difference in strengthening her core.
 Nothing can replicate the unique movement of a horse.
 The therapists here know how to position her and analyze her responses to maximize the input her body is receiving.
 The result is a much stronger body with greater balance.
 I am forever grateful for the skilled hands and gentle therapy horses at Partners for Progress.